Ger Schoeber - Course leader

 Ger Schoeber gives one of the most popular training courses at the High Tech Institute, in system architecture.
-He does this in addition to his full-time job as innovation and technology manager at Hotraco in Horst.
+He does this in addition to his full-time job as group leader and domain expert system engineering at Lightyear.
 Schoeber about the role, usefulness and pitfalls for the system architect.

 Ger Schoeber attended a meeting of Gerrit Muller’s System Architecture Study Group of in 2002.
 Muller had set up a new training course based on his experience at ASML and Philips: Sysarch, short for ‘System architecting’.
 This five-day course had been running for a few years and was now so popular that Muller had asked, during the meeting, who would be interested in joining him as a teacher.